 New 'Granite Fund' To Put Local Capital In The Hands Of N.H.
 Startups

-EC: A few years ago, New Hampshire entrepreneurs Gerard Murphy and Andy Young were playing darts in a bar in Nashua – when they got a great idea.
-They would start a business that stores digital photo files for professional photographers, in a new and better way.
-To do that, they needed seed funding.
-The problem is, getting startup money in that formative stage - is hard to do in New Hampshire.
-And in Boston, Murphy says, but investors there “didn’t think that a sophisticated startup that would be venture-worthy would come from this ecosystem.”
+New Hampshire entrepreneurs Gerard Murphy and Andy Young were playing darts a few years back in a bar in Nashua, when they got a great idea.
+They would start a business that stores digital photo files for professional photographers in a new and better way.
+There was money in Boston, Murphy says, but investors there “didn’t think that a sophisticated startup that would be venture-worthy would come from this ecosystem.”
 In other words, staying New Hampshire was a tough sell.

-It’s called the Granite Fund, and it’s a collaboration between one of New Hampshire’s few venture companies, called Borealis Ventures, and the New Hampshire Business Finance Authority, or BFA, which manages state funds.
-The first $4.5 million dollars in the Granite Fund is state money, from the federal government’s 2010 Small Business Jobs Act.
+That’s the problem the Granite Fund is meant to solve.
+It’s a collaboration between one of New Hampshire’s few venture companies, called Borealis Ventures, and the New Hampshire Business Finance Authority, which administers state funds.
+The fund is starting out with $4.5 million federal dollars from the 2010 Small Business Jobs Act.
 Meanwhile, Borealis Ventures is also raising $25.5 million in private investment.
 “Any investors are eligible,” explains Jack Donovan, the director of the Business Finance Authority, “although we’re targeting foundations, endowments, and other groups that hold a lot of capital in the state.”

-EC: The state’s “subordinate” position sounds like a bad deal for New Hampshire, but it’s actually strategic.
+The state’s “subordinate” position sounds like a bad deal for New Hampshire, but it has a strategic role.
 In order to convince investors with endowments to get on board, the fund has to provide better returns than traditional investments – without too much risk.
-Yet, investing in early-stage startups in New Hampshire is essentially a risky business.
-New Hampshire doesn’t have the high tech infrastructure that Boston does, right next door.
-So by shouldering the first 15 percent of losses, the state is hoping to create an attractive environment for local investors.
+Yet, investing in early-stage startups in New Hampshire is, at its core, a risky business.
+New Hampshire doesn’t have the high-tech infrastructure that Boston.
+But by shouldering that first 15 percent of losses, the state is hoping to create an attractive environment for local investors.

-EC: If investing in local businesses isn’t appealing enough on its own, the folks at Borealis and the BFA will tell you the Granite Fund is also a good investment.
-While traditional investments are suffering with the global financial crisis, New Hampshire’s high-tech economy is growing.
-Meanwhile, earlystage funding of high-tech can offer much higher returns than traditional investments.
-That’s why Borealis feels confident it can raise that promised $25.5 million.
+If investing in local businesses isn’t appealing on its own, the folks at Borealis and the BFA will tell you the Granite Fund is also a good investment.
+While traditional investments are performing poorly today due to global financial uncertainty, New Hampshire’s high-tech economy is growing.
+Meanwhile, early-stage funding of high-tech can offer much higher returns than traditional investments.
+That’s why Borealis feels confident it can raise that $25.5 million.

-EC: Which new startups will the Granite Fund be investing in – and who will the private partners be?
-That, I’ve been told, is top secret.
-But if you see some new startups getting off the ground over the next few years, that might be thanks, in part, to the Granite Fund.
+Which new startups will the Granite Fund be investing in – and who will the private partners be is top secret at Borealis Ventures.
+But if you see more startups getting off the ground over the next few years, you might be able to thank the Granite Fund.